oracle/nosql-python-sdk/docs/tables.rst

 DDL statements are executing using the :class:`borneo.TableRequest` class.
-All calls to :func:`borneo.NoSQLHandle.table_request` are asynchronous so it is necessary to check the result and call :func:`borneo.TableResult.wait_for_state` to wait for the expected state.
+All calls to :func:`borneo.NoSQLHandle.table_request` are asynchronous so it is necessary to check the result and call :func:`borneo.TableResult.wait_for_completion` to wait for operation to complete.
+The convenience method, :func:`borneo.NoSQLHandle.do_table_request`, exists to combine execution of the operation with waiting for completion.

 .. code-block:: pycon